Intent to Apply (Pre-application): December 1, 2023

 To be considered for nomination, students must submit a completed application by the campus deadline.
 In early January, the LMU campus nominating committee reviews applications and endorses up to four nominees.
 LMU may nominate a 5th applicant if the student transferred to LMU from another institution, including community colleges.
 Nominees will have the opportunity to revise their applications based on feedback from the campus committee.
 The Foundation deadline is the last Friday in January.
 In March, the Goldwater Scholars and alternates are selected; in April, nominees are notified of their final status in the competition.

 - 2021: Elena Martinez '22, Applied Mathematics and Computer Science

 - 2018: Dillon Rinauro '19, Biochemistry (Honorable Mention)

 Campus Nomination Process

-- Approved students will submit the following application components by LMU's campus deadline of December 20, 2021:
+- You must submit the following application components by LMU's campus deadline of January 5, 2024:

 - Online questionnaire- the online questionnaire, in addition to gathering background academic information, seeks to help the Goldwater Foundation understand a student’s commitment to pursuing a research career, intellectual intensity and potential for making a significant future contribution to research in one of the Goldwater eligible fields.